Agents are selective as to whom they work with and Buyer should be just as selective when choosing an agent.

 - Every market is different and can change overnight.
 Your agent needs to understand and be able to explain the trends in the market, difference in pricing, and availability of homes in the areas you select.
 It is complicating for Buyers that get all their information from the news.
 Sometimes it’s hard to distinguish between National, State, regional and local real estate news.
 Buyers really depend on a good agent for this information and how it affects their offer.

-Demonstrate their monitored home buying system.
+Demonstrate their effective home buying system.

 Be confident with the purchase agreement and addenda.